Contrastive Neural Ratio Estimation for Simulation-based Inference: Methods

 The non-negativity of all terms in \eqref{eqn:average-kld-is-mi} implies $I(\btheta; \bx) \geq I_{\bw}^{(0)}(\btheta; \bx)$; that means the model which minimizes $-I_{\bw}^{(0)}(\btheta; \bx)$ best satisfies our heuristic.
-We propose to approximate $-I_{\bw}^{(0)}(\btheta; \bx)$ with Monte Carlo using held-out data as a metric for model selection during training and across hyperparameters.
+Furthermore, in Appendix~\ref{apndx:mutual-information} we show $I_{\bw}^{(0)}(\btheta; \bx) \geq I_{\bw}^{(1)}(\btheta; \bx)$.
+We propose to approximate $-I_{\bw}^{(0)}(\btheta; \bx)$ or $-I_{\bw}^{(1)}(\btheta; \bx)$ with Monte Carlo using held-out data as a metric for model selection during training and across hyperparameters.
 The expectation values average over $p(\btheta, \bx)$, $p(\btheta)$, and $p(\bx)$.
 We can sample from all of these distributions in the \SBI context.
 Since the second term in \eqref{eqn:define-mi-0-in-paper} computes the average log partition function, our metric can compare \NREB-based surrogates to \NREC-based ones.
-However, the metric comes with the normal challenges of estimating the log partition function which can be very expensive or high variance in some cases.
-We go into more depth in Appendix~\ref{apndx:mutual-information}, including mentioning the relevance to Neural Posterior Estimation \cite{papamakarios2016fast, lueckmann2017flexible, greenberg2019automatic, Durkan2020}.
+However, the metric comes with the normal challenges of estimating the log partition function, which can be very expensive.
+Naively estimating the log partition function on samples is biased do to the log in the second term on the R.H.S. of \eqref{eqn:define-mi-0-in-paper}.
+Although $-I_{\bw}^{(1)}(\btheta; \bx)$ is unbiased, the presence of the ratio in the integrand can make the last term in the R.H.S. of \eqref{eqn:define-mi-1-in-paper} high variance.
+We treat a generally tractable bound in Appendix~\ref{apndx:mutual-information}.
+We go into \emph{much} more depth there and discuss of the relevance to Neural Posterior Estimation \cite{papamakarios2016fast, lueckmann2017flexible, greenberg2019automatic, Durkan2020}.
 While the application to \SBI is novel, bounds on the mutual information have been broadly investigated for contrastive representation learning and mutual information estimation \cite{gutmann2010noise, gutmann2012noise, gutmann2022statistical, belghazi2018mine, van2018representation, poole2019variational}.

 \paragraph{Empirical expected coverage probability} For a candidate distribution to qualify as the posterior, integrating over data must return the prior.
 A measurement that follows from calibration to the prior is called expected coverage probability.
 Expected coverage probability can be estimated with samples from $p(\btheta, \bx)$ and any amortized \SBI method.
 Although important, ability to compute this metric does not distinguish \NREC.
 We refer the interested reader to \citet{hermans2021averting}.
 We note that popular sequential techniques generally render this diagnostic inapplicable, with exceptions \cite{miller2020simulation, miller2021truncated, cole2021fast}.